 Why is having connected employees so important?
 A key aspect of people’s and businesses' goals

-Are you wondering what can enhance employee experience and foster happiness in the workplace?
-One of the core reasons for having connected employees is that it improves the overall work experience.
+What can enhance employee experience and foster happiness in the workplace?
+One of the core reasons for ensuing employees are connected is that it improves the overall work experience.
 Creating meaningful relationships with colleagues fosters greater job satisfaction so people come to work with a better mindset.
-They are more engaged, more proactive, and spread a good mood.
+They are more engaged, more proactive, and spread good energy.

 This affects your business in many ways including: